sanjidat/digital-design-with-VHDL/02_arithmetic_circuits/README.md

-# Half Adder (2-input)
+# Half Adder

-Implements a simple 2-input Half Adder and its testbench.
+Implements a simple Half Adder and its testbench.

 ## Files
-- `half_adder.vhd` – VHDL code for the XOR gate
+- `half_adder.vhd` – VHDL code for the Half Adder structural, Dataflow and Behavioral
 - `half_adder_tb.vhd` – Testbench for simulation

 ## Truth Table